tytydraco/yessleep/out/Seeking_individuals_with_information_to_corroborate_the_existence_of_Tributary_Vermont_or_The_WebWeaver_Protocol_Update_1.md

 **Number One:** The Bureau's memo regarding their investigation into the disappearance of Tributary and its people in March of 1992.
 Published in December of 1998.

 **Number Two:** Personal journal entries from the person/celestial entity that inadvertently *caused* those disappearances, recovered from the site in the early 2000s.
 Her name was Arora Sevitts.
-But post-ascension, she was more commonly referred to as "Infinity's Daughter".
+But post-ascension, she was more commonly referred to as "Infinity's Daughter" or “The Prism”

 God willing, I'll be alive long enough to follow up on all this.
 If not, at least I went out with a bang, not a whimper.